SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 could be vulnerable to a data breach.

 **I would appreciate if you could reply to me** so I can track the dissemination of this notice.
-My plan is to write a public blog post that would be published on 3/21/2014.
+My plan is publish a public blog post on 3/21/2014.
 If you discover that your system is vulnerable and you need more time to repair it, please let me know prior to 3/20, and I can delay publication if necessary.